 What We Tested and How We Tested It

-For this Novaform mattress reviews project, we built a test plan that mirrored real usage under messy human habits.
-Each mattress sat on a rigid platform base, then on slatted frames, to see how support changed.
-Every model spent at least a week in rotation, with full-night sleep from at least two testers per bed.
+For this Novaform mattress reviews project, we followed our how we test mattresses playbook to mirror everyday use.
+Each mattress spent time on a rigid platform base and on slatted frames so we could feel how the support changed.
+Every model stayed in rotation for at least a week, with full nights from at least two testers per bed.

-- Pressure relief for shoulders and hips, using body-map photos and repeated side-sleep runs.
+- Pressure relief body-map photos for shoulders and hips.

-- Motion isolation via partner-movement drills and drop tests with a weighted object.
+- Motion isolation partner-movement drills and drop tests.

-During each night, we logged short notes on hot spots, numb limbs, or alignment strain.
-The following sections translate those scattered notes into model-by-model experiences.
+After each night, we logged short notes on hot spots, numb limbs, edge stability, and alignment strain.
+The sections below translate those notes into model-by-model takeaways.

 Novaform Mattress: Our Testing Experience